 2005 INTRODUCTION OF THE VINCENT M. HAERTEL COMMUNITY ACHIEVEMENT AWARD -- HMOA wanted to honor an outstanding Hayward citizen who dedicated and steadfast their support of Hayward's mobilehome community.
 We honored former Hayward Councilmember Doris Rodriquez as our inaugural recipient.
 The presentation was followed by a reception in her honor.

-2005 ESTABLISHMENT OF OUR LEGAL FUND -- When the residents of Eden Gardens Mobilehome Park were notified of a $200.00 a month increase by their park owner, they secured a $5,000.00 interest-free loan from HMOA to retain legal council.
-The residents were also able to speak with an attorney who provided insight on how to handle and resolve the issue.
+2005 ESTABLISHMENT OF OUR LEGAL FUND -- When the residents of Eden Gardens Mobilehome Park were notified of a $200.00 a month increase by their park owner, they secured a $5,000.00 interest-free loan from HMOA to retain an attorney.
 An agreement was reached with the park owner that proved to be a far more viable solution for the park residents.

 2005 CREATION OF OUR UNIQUE MOBILE ZONING CONFIGURATION -- We also succeeded in positioning our nine Hayward mobilehome parks under The City of Hayward's General Plan which created our own unique zoning classification.
 What this accomplished made conversion of a mobilehome to another use far more difficult for a mobilehome park owner.